We don’t have health insurance.

 When the doctor asks for my insurance card and I say “I don’t have insurance”, the bill is given a significant discount because insurance companies are charged inflated rates.
 By the way, Samaritan members aren't fined for violating the Affordable Care Act, because there is an exception in the rules for healthcare-sharing ministries such as Samaritan (see the FAQ here.)
 I also like that I know my monthly share isn’t going towards medical issues I find deplorable.

-I’ll admit I was skeptical of Samaritan because I was afraid the company would be anti-establishmentarian with an Us-Versus-Them worldview that misses the whole point of the Christian life.
+I’ll admit I was skeptical of Samaritan because I was afraid the company would be overly anti-establishmentarian and offering poor quality just because they know people are desperate.

 On the contrary, I have been so impressed with Samaritan’s professionalism, and I’ve found almost everything that’s written about the Lord to be worshipful and Christ-centered.
 Each month’s newsletter even includes a prayer guide for the persecuted church!
 So I love that I can trust the people on the board, and I back their decisions.
 Several times we’ve even had a reduced monthly share because there were fewer needs than there were monthly shares.
 That shows integrity and care on behalf of the administration and I really appreciate it.